New England under hurricane watch as threat from Henri grows

 Hurricane watches are in effect on Long Island, in coastal Connecticut and Rhode Island and on Cape Cod and the Islands, where there exists the greatest risk of hurricane-force winds and a storm surge of several feet.
 East of New York City, a tropical storm watch is in effect.

 Tropical storm watches could be expanded into the Big Apple, home to more than 8 million people, since tropical storm conditions will be possible there.
-Storm surge flooding is possible too, but will be highly variable and depend on time of day of landfall, tides and the exact track of the storm.
+Storm surge flooding is possible, too, but will be highly variable and depend on time of day of landfall, tides and the exact track of the storm.
 A storm surge watch is in effect for most of south coastal New England.

-While they won’t be directly affected by wind and rain, areas farther south in the Mid-Atlantic from the North Carolina Outer Banks to the Maryland-Delaware beaches and New Jersey shore will experience “life-threatening surf and rip currents” through the weekend as the storm parallels the coast, according to the Hurricane Center.
+While they won’t be directly affected by wind and rain, areas farther south in the Mid-Atlantic from the North Carolina Outer Banks to the Maryland-Delaware beaches and New Jersey shore will have “life-threatening surf and rip currents” through the weekend as the storm parallels the coast, according to the Hurricane Center.

 Henri will weaken quickly as it charges north into New England, but not before delivering a substantial blow at a time of year when trees are fully leafed and beachside communities ordinarily packed with tourists.